Straight from our Instagram feed

 “Locally Sourced Cuba Tours is dedicated to providing you with an authentic and unforgettable Cuba tour experience.
 We can help you achieve in one adventure what has taken us years – to go inside the country in a deeper, more personal way.
 With Locally Sourced Cuba Tours you will have unrivalled access to local people from all walks of life while you experience an island that simply has so much to offer.
 Our tours are focused on introducing you to the Cuba that we know and love.
 You will spend time getting to know the locals, immersing yourself in Cuban culture, and supporting the Cuban people through your responsible tourism efforts.”

-We believe our 14 day private Cuba tour gives the right balance of informative cultural experiences and periods of relaxation, giving you the freedom to explore on your own without missing out on vital sights of interest.
-Being a private tour means you’ll never feel lost in the crowd as your local Cuban guide shows you around and the tour can travel at a pace suitable to your fitness levels.
+A Tailor-made 14 day private Cuba tour gives the right balance of informative cultural experiences and periods of relaxation.
+You can choose to have the freedom to explore on your own without missing out on vital sights of interest.
+Being a private tour means you’ll never feel lost in the crowd as your private local Cuban guide shows you around at a pace suitable to your fitness levels.

 Cuba is the Caribbean’s largest nation, and our 14 day private Cuba tour aims to show you as much of the island as possible.
 However, we will never rush you, and longer journeys between destinations will include stops for a bit to eat or to stretch your legs and take in your beautiful surroundings.
 The sorts of travel times you can expect on the 14 day private Cuba tour are:

-For those traveling to Cuba from the U.S. (regardless of nationality), please note that the documentation we will include with your booking ensures your compliance with current U.S. travel restrictions (515.574 Support for the Cuban People).
+For those traveling to Cuba from the U.S. (regardless of nationality), please note that our intention will be to create an itinerary that ensures your compliance with current U.S. travel restrictions (515.574 Support for the Cuban People).
 In addition to retaining your itinerary, please keep records of your booking receipt, airline receipt, and any supplemental insurance purchased.
 You should retain these copies for 5 years after your travel.
 Some of our travelers have been asked to furnish these upon application for Global Entry, Pre-Check, and other programs with TSA oversight.

 So you’ll want plenty of time to explore Havana during your 14 day private Cuba tour, which starts as it means to go on.
 From your very first evening in Cuba you’ll start to get acquainted with the city, with an orientation tour around the area immediately around your accommodation.
 Here you’ll find a very different Cuba than you might imagine from the news headlines, with live music a way of life, bright clothing the norm rather than the exception, and photographic opportunities on every street corner.